TheDreamLabUK/logseqSpringThing/docs/technical/websockets.md

 9. The server sends a `loading` message to signal that the client should display a loading indicator.
 10. The client displays a loading indicator and sends a `requestInitialData` message (JSON).
 11. The server starts sending binary position updates at the configured interval.
+12. The client creates an adapter to connect WebSocketService with GraphDataManager.
+13. The client registers the adapter using GraphDataManager.setWebSocketService().
-12. The server sends an `updatesStarted` message to signal that updates have begun.
+14. The server sends an `updatesStarted` message to signal that updates have begun.
 13. The client hides the loading indicator upon receiving the `updatesStarted` message.
 14. The client receives and processes the binary data, updating the visualization.
 15. The server and client exchange `ping` and `pong` messages for connection health (although the client-side pinging is primarily handled by the `docker-compose` healthcheck and potentially Cloudflared).